steadylearner/Python-Blog/posts/React/How to use Webpack with React.md

 We already installed the dependencies to use Webpack.
 In the previous part, we also needed to install Babel packages to help Webpack make es6+ JavaScript code with them.

 We will make **.babelrc** first.
-It will be similar to this and you can delete what you wouldn't use later.
+It will be similar to this and you can delete what you won't use later.

 ```json
 {